 Car insurance quotes for policies that include teens and college students typically are higher given the elevated risk for new and young drivers.
-This elevated risk is based in fact: In 2017, drivers between the ages of 15 and 20 accounted for 7.8% percent of all traffic deaths, and 57.5% of those deaths were drivers, according to the Michigan Department of State Police.
+In 2017, drivers between the ages of 15 and 20 accounted for 7.8% percent of all traffic deaths.
+57.5% of those deaths were drivers, according to the Michigan Department of State Police.

 Insurance Rate Information for Military Drivers and Veterans

-If you're planning on actually driving a car in Michigan, then it needs to be insured.
-If, on the other hand, you are storing an inoperable car in the garage, you can skip the registration and insurance process.
+If you're planning on driving a car in Michigan, you need to insure it.
+On the other hand, if you are storing an inoperable car in the garage, you can skip the registration and insurance process.

 Proof of Insurance in Michigan

 In Michigan, proof of financial responsibility comes in the form of a certificate of insurance, which lists the car and the driver on the policy.
-It must be kept with the driver at all times.
-In late 2015, Michigan passed legislation allowing drivers to use electronic insurance information stored on their cell phone instead of a printed certificate.
+You must keep it with you at all times while driving, and you can either use a paper certificate or a digital version stored on your cell phone.
 Drivers should show either version when:

 - Exchanging information with another driver after a collision